0xDBFB7/scientific_standards/README.md

 - Rationale and lineage for steps and concepts.
 - A way to "re-qualify" experimental arrangements if changes (to update to new equipment), must be made.
 - Strict pre-trial procedures to absolutely guarantee the transferability of results
-- A careful documentation of "sensitivities"; areas of particular concern.
+- Careful documentation of "sensitivities"; areas of particular concern.
 - Specify the required documentation (what measurements of the arrangement must be made).
 - A voting procedure for modifications.
+- A way to compare and contrast a specific paper's methodology with the standard (a document in the supplemental)

 Will require a delicate balance between the experimenter's freedom and strict, onerous.

 It is hoped that, eventually, every field and subfield, every different kind of established experiment, will produce an associated standard.

-Must be clear and readable by a global audience.

 - Material science: coupons to test furnaces,
 - Software: testing, fuzzing
 - Scientific communication: "in mice";

-high cognitive load

 #